UPPMAX/programming_formalisms/DevelopmentDesign/README.md

-In the first phase one needs to determine what Trauth et.al call Perception of need, Feasability and Analysis The ISO/IEC standard 12207 calls this **Needs Determination** after the needs, the inital requirments, have been determined through the above mentions process they are then fleshed out in the **Concept and Exploration** according to the SDLC_ISO_IEC_12207 this is the time to make a risk analysis of your development strategy, and then adopt that strategy, such as a once through(waterfall), iterative(such as RUP) or evolutionary software model(Living Software Development Process)
+In the first phase one needs to determine what Trauth et.al call Perception of need, Feasability and Analysis The ISO/IEC standard 12207 calls this **Needs Determination** after the needs, the initial requirements, have been determined through the above mentions process they are then fleshed out in the **Concept and Exploration** according to the SDLC_ISO_IEC_12207 this is the time to make a risk analysis of your development strategy, and then adopt that strategy, such as a once through(waterfall), iterative(such as RUP) or evolutionary software model(Living Software Development Process)
 Most models cover some form of risk assessment, involved in the requirements gathering process.
 In the Spiral model the concept of risk assessment is essential while in models like RUP it has a lesser role.